CounterpartyXCP/counterparty-core/README.md

 # Counterparty server

-Use `counterparty-server.py` to start synchronization with the blockchain and RPC server.
+Use `counterparty-server` to start synchronization with the blockchain and RPC server.

-For a list of the available command‐line arguments and options, see `$ ./counterparty-server.py --help`.
+For a list of the available command‐line arguments and options, see `$ counterparty-server --help`.

 Example:

-`./counterparty-server.py --testnet server`
+`counterparty-server --testnet server`

 Configuration file: